 When Pop Gets Strange

 The record is structured like an experience rather than a collection of songs.
-It builds from the opening 'Welcome to My Island' — which does something unusual with time and space, creating a sense of arrival that's slightly disorienting, like stepping off a plane in a country you don't speak the language of — through to the closing tracks in a way that feels curated and intentional.
+It builds from the opening 'Welcome to My Island', a song written as early as 2018 during the Pang sessions, which gives it a quality of long-held arrival, through to the closing tracks in a way that feels curated and intentional.
 The sequencing is part of the art.

 What Singular Means

-'Billions' — the duet with Grimes — is the track I keep returning to as evidence of what Polachek does that's unusual.
+'Billions', the duet with Grimes, is the track I keep returning to as evidence of what Polachek does that's unusual.
 It's technically a pop song but it behaves like neither party has been told the rules.
 The melodies are unexpected, the arrangement is operatic in scope, the chemistry between the two voices is strange and compelling in ways that transcend the usual guest feature logic.
 It shouldn't work as well as it does.
+And then there is 'Fly to You,' which adds Dido to the equation: three voices from three distinct moments in pop's recent history, none of them trying to imitate the others, making something that couldn't exist without all three.

 The production across the record involves a range of collaborators but maintains a coherence that suggests Polachek's control over the vision is absolute.
 The variety doesn't fragment.
 Every track sounds like it belongs to the same world, even when they're formally very different.